-Democrat poll disaster as Dr Oz takes lead over Fetterman in must-win Pennsylvania

-Democrat poll disaster as Dr Oz takes lead over John Fetterman in must-win Pennsylvania
+Democrat poll blow as Dr Oz takes lead over John Fetterman in must-win Pennsylvania

 The poll is the first after the two candidates’ sole debate.
+Though the poll has significant caveats.

 The first poll conducted after the sole debate for Pennsylvania’s Senate seat shows Republican Mehmet Oz with his first lead against Democratic Lieutenant Governor John Fetterman.